sartorlab/mint/README.md

 Below is an example of the `config.mk` file for the `test_hybrid` data.
 In this file, the `PROJECT` and `GENOME` variables have been automatically populated from the `Rscript init.R` call.

-At minimum, paths to reference genome information must be provided in the `Genom paths` block.
+At minimum, paths to reference genome information must be provided in the `Genome paths` block.
 Optionally, specific paths to any of the software used for analysis can be given.
 Options for software used and cutoffs for classification are considered reasonable defaults, but these can be changed as desired.

 **NOTE:** The documentation for each program should be consulted before adding or removing parameters.